hoanglechau/ensemble-sentiment-analysis-system-nlp/README.md

 ## Overview

-The Ensemble Sentiment Analysis System with Human-in-the-loop Feedback is an advanced e-commerce platform that combines modern web technologies with artificial intelligence to deliver an exceptional shopping experience.
+The Ensemble Sentiment Analysis System is an advanced e-commerce platform that combines modern web technologies with artificial intelligence to deliver an exceptional shopping experience.
 The application features intelligent product recommendations, real-time review analysis, and a sophisticated user interface designed for both desktop and mobile devices.

 ### Key Highlights